 Future Land Use Map and Categories which will be used to guide the establishment of base zoning districts and corresponding overlay zones.

-Traditional Agricultural Lands Preservation and Protection Map and recommendations which will be used to guide the establishment of an Agricultural Overlay Zone to incent and promote the conservation and use of irrigated agricultural land and open space.
+Traditional Agricultural Lands Preservation and Protection Map and recommendations which will be used to guide the establishment of an Agricultural Overlay Zone to incentivize and promote the conservation and use of irrigated agricultural land and open space.

 Priority County Water Hook-Up Area Map and recommendations based on existing regulations pertaining to the La Cienega watershed conditions, County water extension policies and current and planned alignment of County water lines.

-Roads and Transportation Plan that includes a map, text and graphics illustrating a proposed route for a commuter shuttle and recommended rural road profiles and improvement guidelines.
+Roads and Transportation Plan that includes a map, text and graphics illustrating a proposed route for a commuter shuttle and recommended rural road profiles and improvement guidelines as well as emergency evacuation routes.

 Corresponding Community Facilities, Open Space and Trails Map and recommendations.